kranzky/insoluble/folly.md

 With a furrowed visage and wrinkled folds, the protagonist felt like he was in exile.

-Exposition;9:PROTAGONIST STRANGE APPREHENSIVE GROUP EXPLORATION

-Exposition;8:PATH DARKNESS SHADOWS OMINOUS

-Dialogue;3:LEAD ON

-Exposition;5:FOOTSTEPS ECHO CAVERNOUS

-Dialogue;6:LLOYD ANGELA MUSTER IMPROVEMENTS CHANNEL

-Exposition;7:RELIEF TENSION MOMENTARY LAUGHTER

-Exposition;9:CONTINUED JOURNEY MYSTERIOUS UNKNOWN CHALLENGES

 Lloyd finally managed to control his volume.
 The group noticed several official documents scattered around, some tilted and partially rubbed off.

 "Everything's ruined!
 I tried to warn you, but perhaps it was for the best," Lloyd lamented, his voice still somewhat controlled despite the frustration.

 Lloyd, still annoyed, shook the partially rubbed-off page with frustration.

-dialogue;5:LLOYD GIVE UP

 "Let's just give up," Lloyd grumbled.

-exposition;14:PROTAGONIST ARM LLOYD ENCOURAGING

 The protagonist placed a reassuring arm around Lloyd, trying to be encouraging.

-dialogue;8:PROTAGONIST LLOYD HOPE SOLUTION

 "We'll find a solution, Lloyd," the protagonist insisted.

-exposition;12:ANGELA SHOUTS SPARK DISTANCE

 Suddenly, Angela shouted as she noticed a faint spark in the distance.

-dialogue;9:ANGELA LOOK GUYS SPARK

 "Look, guys!
 There's a spark over there!" she exclaimed.

-exposition;15:GROUP DIRECTION SPARK MYSTERIOUS SHADOWS

 The group, filled with curiosity, headed towards the spark, navigating through mysterious shadows.

-Exposition;7:Group continued forward

-Exposition;12:Lloyd took lead cautiously

-Exposition;10:Angela close behind

-Exposition;16:Tension filled air, shadows

-Exposition;9:Darkness grew dense

-Dialogue;38: "This is vile, weren't we supposed to meet Jenny here?"
+"This is vile, weren't we supposed to meet Jenny here?"
 Lloyd stared at the big darkness.

-Dialogue;8: "I don't know."
+"I don't know."

-Exposition;12: Uncertainty loomed overhead

-Exposition; 15: DIAGRAMS SPAN PRINTED ENDLESS SURPRISING

 As they moved forward, Lloyd noticed endless surprising diagrams printed on the walls, spanning the entire corridor.

-Exposition;5: Lloyd, Angela, group

-Exposition;7: Labyrinth, diagrams, walls

-Exposition;12: Puzzling, decipher, meaning, connection, situation

-Dialogue;4: "Look, here!"

-Exposition;6: Angela, pointed, specific

-Exposition;9: Symbols, lock mechanism, door

-Dialogue;2: "Wow."

-Exposition;10: Lloyd, astonished, intricate, complexity

 As Lloyd, Angela, and the group continued to navigate through the labyrinth, they examined the diagrams on the walls.
 It was puzzling to decipher their meaning and find any connection to their current situation.
 "Look, here!"
 Angela exclaimed, pointing to a specific set of symbols.
 The group gathered around her, noticing what appeared to be a lock mechanism embedded in a door.
 "Wow," said Lloyd, astonished by the intricate complexity they were facing.